auth0/docs/articles/appliance/infrastructure/ip-domain-port-list.md

 ## Notes

 * If you are using social providers for logins, the cluster must be able to connect to the social providers' endpoints.
-* The jump host IP is stable and provided at the time of setup.
+* The Jump Host IP is stable and provided at the time of setup.
-* You do not need to allow access to `cdn.auth0.com` for versions after `6868`.
+* You do not need to allow access to `cdn.auth0.com` for Appliance versions after `6868`.